Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Experiments

 \subsection{Tracking Speed}

-The overall time cost for predicting a single pose approximates the total time cost of visual pose tracker, kinematic optimization and geometric-kinematic optimization modules.
-The speeds of our kinematic and geometric-kinematic optimizations are 63 FPS and 20 FPS (with $N$=5) respectively, which are both faster than 11 FPS for ShapeAlign, 10 FPS for CAPTRA and 1 FPS for BundleTrack. \model could improve the tracking performance for visual pose trackers with low additional time cost.
+Methods using BundleTrack are tested on a single NVIDIA RTX 2080Ti GPU, while others are tested on a single NVIDIA RTX 3090 GPU.
+The speed of computing object kinematic states and producing geometric-kinematic optimization is 20 FPS (with $N$=5), which is faster than 11 FPS for ShapeAlign, 10 FPS for CAPTRA, and 1 FPS for BundleTrack, indicating that \model can improve the tracking performance for visual pose trackers with low additional time cost.